pombreda/pgreloaded/doc/modules/array.rst

 Accessing data over multiple dimensions
 ---------------------------------------

-The second class, :class:`MemoryView` provides a interface to access data over multiple dimensions.
+The second class, :class:`MemoryView` provides an interface to access data over multiple dimensions.
 You hence can layout and access a simple byte stream over e.g. two or more axes, providing a greater flexibility for functional operations and complex data.